-1) In a large bowl, Pour hot milk and bread flour, quickly stir until thicken and smooth paste forms to make a milk roux, then add cold yogurt, milk, whisked egg, sugar, dried yeast and stir and let stand for 10 minutes.
-It will start to look cloudy and bubbles foam on top.
+1) In a large bowl, pour hot milk and bread flour, quickly stir until thicken and smooth paste forms to make a milk roux, then add cold yogurt, milk, whisked egg, sugar, dried yeast and stir. let stand for 10 minutes until bubbles foam on top, and start to look cloudy.
 The process is testing it before you bake helps you avoid a flat loaf.

-2) Kneading the dough by hand, about 10 minutes.
+2) Add the bread flour and kneading the dough.
+Kneading the dough by hand, about 10 minutes.
 Adding oil a little bit at a time, push the dough up and down, beat until no longer stick to your hands.

 3) Place smooth dough in a lightly greased, large mixing bowl.
 Rise in the room temperature for 1 hour until triple in sized.
 Ideal rise temperatures are between 35°C. (or allow to cold rise: cover tightly with plastic wrap and place in upper or second rack of refrigerator overnight).

 4) When risen.
 Transfer the whole dough to a floured work surface.
 Use a kitchen scale for calculate the ''whole dough'' and divide the weight by the number of pieces you want.
 Pressing it down and roll into a three rectangle.